potassco/mapf-subgraph-system/README.md

 - `./statistics/results.xlsx` contains the measured results used in the paper.
 - `./experiment.sh` a script that solves all of the included instances using all of the possible combinations of strategies and underlying solvers.
 - `./makefile` a makefile provided for easy compilation and experiment execution.

-We do not include the CBS algorithm as it is not our implementation.
-A modified CBS implemetnation was kindly provided by Dor Atzmon from Ben Gurion University as a binary file. [[1]](#1)

 ## Requirements